flux-framework/flux-core/doc/man3/flux_open.rst

 :func:`flux_open` and :func:`flux_open_ex` create a :type:`flux_t` handle, used
-to communicate with the Flux message broker. :func:`flux_open_ex` takes an optional pointer to a :type:`flux_error_t` structure which, when non-NULL, will be used to store any errors which may have otherwise gone to ``stderr``.
+to communicate with the Flux message broker. :func:`flux_open_ex` takes an optional pointer to a :type:`flux_error_t` structure which, when non-NULL, will be used to store any errors which may have otherwise gone to :var:`stderr`.

-The *uri* scheme (before "://") specifies the "connector" that will be used to establish the connection.
-The *uri* path (after "://") is parsed by the connector.
-If *uri* is NULL, the value of $FLUX_URI is used.
-If $FLUX_URI is not set, a compiled-in default URI is used.
+The :var:`uri` scheme (before "://") specifies the "connector" that will be used to establish the connection.
+The :var:`uri` path (after "://") is parsed by the connector.
+If :var:`uri` is NULL, the value of $FLUX_URI is used.
+If
+$FLUX_URI is not set, a compiled-in default URI is used.

 *flags* is the logical "or" of zero or more of the following flags: